organix/mycelia/types.md

 A _Blob_ **is-a** Object that denotes a finite sequence of _Byte_ values (Integer _Numbers_ in the range \[0, 255\]).
-For transport, a Blob can be represented by a _String_, with code-points restricted the _Byte_ range.
+For transport, a Blob can be represented by a _String_, with code-points restricted to the _Byte_ range.

 ## Extended Types